 But a CV landed on William’s desk; an (at least somewhat) experienced CFO, applying for an under qualifying role no less.
 An interview was scheduled immediately and conducted via zoom; standard in todays working environment.

-While it seemed a bit odd that the applicant, lets call him Brent, struggled technologically with accesses the zoom meeting itself, he interviewed well.
+While it seemed a bit odd that the applicant, lets call him Brent, struggled technologically with accessing the zoom meeting itself, he interviewed well.
 No time for red flags!

 The perception of urgency overwhelmed the need for more vital hiring protocols, such as reference checking and skills testing.
 But, with Brent’s resume standing out above the rest, and with an interview to match, William, being charmed just enough, gave Brent the job with an immediate start.
 William saved himself half a day by skipping reference checks and skills testing but he filled the roll, didn’t he?